 To aid in reducing these risks, regulations can be exploited to ensure that the traits, such as gender, ethnicity, and race are reported and datasets are intentionally made representative.
 A commitment to quality data is important in AI in Healthcare to make sure systems do not upsurge biases and errors, the report stressed.

-How to Ensure Responsible Management of AI in Healthcare?
+6 Ways to Ensure Responsible Management of AI in Healthcare

 In response to the upsurging worldwide demand for accountable management of the rapid growth of AI health technologies, the WHO’s publication summarizes six key areas to regulate AI in the Healthcare field: